neilck/nostr-access-control/README.md

-# Decenralized Access Control with Nostr (nostr-access-control)
+# Decentralized Access Control with Nostr (nostr-access-control)

 This proposal specifies how to implement decentralized access control with Nostr.